-"It was just a fantastic treat to witness this moment," Cannon says.
+"It was just a fantastic treat to witness this moment," Cannon said.

 "Ali, a native of Louisville, came out to meet Jack at Valhalla.
 It's funny how my 100th major will be at Valhalla 20 years after this moment."
 David Cannon/Getty Images/File